Slavery in Mauritania: Background and practice

 Slave status has been passed down through the generations.
-The descendants of black Africans captured during historical slave raids now live in Mauritania as "Black Moors" or haratin; some of them still serve as slaves to the lighter-skinned "White Moors" or beydan ("Whites") (which are Berbers or mixed Berber-Arabs, descendants of slave-owners known collectively as al-beydan).
-According to Global Slavery Index, slavery of adults and children in Mauritania "primarily takes the form of chattel slavery" (i.e. the slaves and their descendants "are the full property of their masters").
+The descendants of black Africans captured during historical slave raids now live in Mauritania as "Black Moors" or Haratin; some of them still serve as slaves to the lighter-skinned "White Moors" or Beidane ("Whites") (which are Berbers or mixed Berber-Arabs, descendants of slave owners known collectively as al-beidan).
+Although slavery also exists among the Sub-Saharan part of the population, with some Black Sub-Saharan Mauritanians owning slaves of the same skin color to them, and some estimates even stating that slavery is currently more widespread in that part of the population, in the south of the country.
+According to the Global Slavery Index, slavery of adults and children in Mauritania "primarily takes the form of chattel slavery," meaning that slaves and their descendants "are the full property of their masters."
 Slaves "may be bought and sold, rented out and given away as gifts".
 Slavery in Mauritania is "prevalent in both rural and urban areas", but women are reportedly "disproportionately affected" by slavery.
-Female slaves "usually work within the domestic sphere", caring for children and doing domestic chores, but "may also herd animals and farm".
-Female slaves "are subject to sexual assault by their masters".
-Because slave status is matrilineal, slaves typically serve the same families that their mothers and grandmothers did.
+Female slaves "usually work within the domestic sphere," caring for children and performing domestic chores, but "may also herd animals and farm."
+Female slaves "are subject to sexual assault by their masters."
+Because slave status is matrilineal, slaves typically serve the same families that their mothers and grandmothers had served.
 They usually sleep and eat in the same quarters as the animals of their owning families.
 Slaves are "not restrained by chains" but by "economic" and "psychological" factors.
-They are denied education in secular fields that provide job skills, and taught that "questioning slavery is tantamount to questioning Islam".
-There is also a "grey area" or "a continuum" between slavery and freedom in Mauritania—referred to politely as the "vestiges of slavery"—where sharecroppers and workers are exploited by Beydane landowners and bosses.
+They are denied education in secular fields that provide job skills, and are taught that "questioning slavery is tantamount to questioning Islam."
+There is also a "grey area" or "a continuum" between slavery and freedom in Mauritania—also called the "vestiges of slavery"—in which sharecroppers and workers are exploited by Beidan landowners and bosses.
 According to Ahmed Vall Ould Dine of Mauritanian Human Rights Watch, "Slaves tend to develop very close relations with their masters; the freed ones, who are poor and have inherited nothing from their parents, chose to remain under the auspices of their ex-masters as they provide them with basic necessities of life."

-According to the US State Department 2010 Human Rights Report, abuses in Mauritania include:
+According to the U.S. State Department's 2010 Human Rights Report, abuses in Mauritania include: